 We are so excited that you are interested in being baptized!
 We believe that baptism is a big step in your spiritual journey, representing the internal change that the Lord has done in and through your life at the time of salvation.
 Please complete this application if you are interested in getting baptized!
 Once we all agree that baptism is the right step, you will submit a written testimony that will be shared on stage at the time of your baptism.
 Personal testimonies are such a powerful part of the baptism night and we want to help you share your story in a powerful way.
 We are excited to be a part of this journey!
 Please don’t hesitate to ask any of our leadership team if you have any questions about the baptism process!

-(All baptism forms will be submitted for April 28th Baptism)
+(All baptism forms will be submitted for Fall 2019)

 Through the baptism of Jesus, we have a few points that we believe about what it means to be baptized:

 “Let it be so now.
 It is proper for us to do this to fulfill all righteousness…” as soon as Jesus was baptized he went up out of the water.

 The Bible tells us in 1 John 2:6

 “Whoever claims to live in him must walk as Jesus did.”